• Skip to primary navigation

 Need Help with a Green Card Lottery Application?

-Worldwide Migration Partners can advise on any currently selected application or discuss future applications.
-If you would like further information regarding your eligibility, please don’t hesitate to reach out to us!
+Worldwide Migration Partners can advise on any currently selected lottery winners or discuss future applications if required.
+If you would like further information regarding your eligibility or need assistance if you have been selected, please don’t hesitate to reach out to us and book a consultation with our legal professionals.

 About The Author